 Should there be any questions arising regarding the relevant experience and suitability of the applicant, the PCC may contact the attester to discuss it.
-Similarly, although PC holders are not responsible for the future actions of anyone they 'sponsor', a PC holder considered to have attested to an application in a reckless fashion may be referred under the IFoA's Disciplinary Scheme.
+Similarly, although PC holders are not responsible for the future actions of anyone they 'sponsor', a PC holder considered to have attested to an application in a reckless fashion may be referred under the Institute and Faculty of Actuaries' Disciplinary Scheme.